 Insidious behavior is spreading; with the insidious nature of ungodly organizations, and individuals, who promote ungodly agenda.
 Many nations have become as Babylon; the habitation of devils, and the hold of every foul spirit.

 Scripture tells us that the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18).
-It was noted the wrath is not the revelation of a future judgment of God but a present revelation that parallels the present revelation of God's righteousness.
+The wrath is not the revelation of a future judgment of God but a present revelation that parallels the present revelation of God's righteousness.
 Ungodliness is failure in the religious realm; unrighteousness is failure in the moral sphere or injustice toward man.

-The insidious nature of sin is being promoted; at first in a deceptive manner, then openly flaunted for all to see.
+The insidious nature of sin is being promoted; at first in a deceptive manner, then openly flaunted for all.
 There is no longer any shame in the defilement of God's Word.
-Sin is running rampant and is condoned by the leadership of many once godly nations.
+Sin is running rampant and is condoned by the leadership of many nations.

 Scripture reveals: The wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).
-It was noted that the penalty of sin is death, both spiritual and physical.
-The moment Adam sinned he died spiritually.
+The penalty of sin is death, both spiritual and physical.
+It was noted that the moment Adam sinned he died spiritually.
 This emphasized that Adam no longer had his previous fellowship with God; was forbidden further access to the Garden of Eden, a literal paradise on earth, and later physical death which before was not a factor.